neajul/Hosthandleiding/content/0-1_glossary.md

-# 0-2 Glossary of Terms
+# Glossary

+Much of this information has been taken from the simple English Wikipedia.
+It's a bit of an incomplete list and a work in progress.

 ## Booting

 Booting is what happens when a computer starts.
 This happens when the power is turned on.
 It is called "reboot" if it happens at other times.
-When you boot a computer, your processor looks for instructions in system ROM (the BIOS) and executes them.
-They normally 'wake up' peripheral equipment and search for the boot device.
+When you boot a computer, your [[#CPU (Central Processing Unit)|processor]] looks for instructions in system ROM (Read only memory, the BIOS) and executes them.
+They normally wake up peripheral equipment and search for the boot device.
 The boot device either loads the operating system or gets it from someplace else.

 ## CPU (Central Processing Unit)

 A central processing unit (CPU) is an important part of every computer.
-The CPU sends signals to control the other parts of the computer, almost like how a brain controls a body
+The CPU sends signals to control the other parts of the computer, almost like how a brain controls a body.

 ## ARM